Penn Medicine has been measuring the satisfaction of our patients

 section, both positive and negative, with the exception of those

 containing offensive or malicious language; any information (names,

 details of a clinical concern, etc.) that jeopardize patient

 confidentiality or privacy, and comments unrelated to the provider.

 Why don't we see patient ratings for every physician?

-that the data we provide are statistically valid.
+This ensures that the data we provide are statistically valid.

 In addition, non-employed providers are not surveyed by Penn Medicine.